caotranbadat2011/CRAG-System/README.md

 ## Design decisions and limitations

 - **Preserve evidence before summarizing:** Internal strips retain their parent chunk ID, page/heading metadata, and offsets within the indexed chunk.
 Web strips retain URL, fetched-page details, and offsets.
 Some parser source ranges cannot be narrowed exactly after overlapping chunks are assembled.
-- **No mid-strip truncation:** The context has bounded strip and character budgets (8 strips / 6,000 characters by default).
-A strip that cannot fit is omitted with a warning.
+- **Bounded context:** Context assembly does not cut a selected strip mid-text: with the default budget of 8 strips / 6,000 characters, a strip that cannot fit is omitted with a warning.
+Earlier chunking or strip construction can still split long source text.
 Diversity defaults to relevance weight `0.6` and duplicate threshold `0.85`.
-- **PDF OCR is not included:** Layout, text, tables, coordinates, and extractable images are handled, but an image-only page is not transcribed.
-Markdown image OCR is only an injectable hook, not a built-in OCR service.
+- **PDF extraction is best-effort, without OCR:** Text, layout, tables, positions, and extractable images are processed where available, but multi-column reading order, table structure, and precise source coordinates are not guaranteed.
+The `pypdf` fallback may provide only page-level positions.
+Image-only pages are not transcribed, and extracted images are not interpreted for answers.
+Markdown image OCR is only an injectable hook, not a built-in service.
 - **External services can fail:** Gemini quotas/model access and DDGS availability affect evaluation and web branches.
 Failed web retrieval does not make a search snippet trustworthy evidence.
 - **Model judgments can be wrong:** Relevance labels, rewritten queries, and grounded answers still need evaluation against a labeled dataset.
 Citation-marker validation checks reference integrity, not semantic entailment.
-- **Negation safeguard is narrow:** PDF lines are not treated as sentence boundaries during knowledge refinement, and answer generation retries or omits claims that plainly reverse a negated predicate in their cited strip.
-This does not prove that every answer is entailed by its citations.
+- **Negation safeguard is narrow:** Line breaks alone are not treated as sentence boundaries during knowledge refinement, and answer generation retries or omits claims that plainly reverse a negated predicate in their cited strip.
+Paraphrases, translations, and other contradictions may escape this check; citation validation is not proof of entailment.
 - **Chat history is not retrieval memory:** Sessions persist the conversation and citations, but each new question runs through CRAG independently.
 Pronoun-based follow-ups may need an explicit subject; prior turns are not silently added to retrieval or Gemini prompts.
-- **Local web server only:** The synchronous SQLite checkpoint store and unauthenticated loopback UI are suitable for local testing, not multi-worker public deployment.
+- **Local web server only:** Chat requests run the CRAG workflow synchronously and may keep other local API actions waiting.
+The SQLite checkpoint store, embedded Qdrant's single-process access, and unauthenticated loopback UI are suitable for local testing, not multi-worker public deployment.
+The browser currently expects JSON API responses; an HTML error page can surface as a JSON parse error instead of a useful server message.

 ## Security and data handling